philiptran218/Dungeon_Mania_Specification/README.md

 - 24 Oct 10pm - Mercenaries can be bribed from 2 tiles away, note on one ring + JSON prefixes for all entities
 - 26 Oct 8am - Add JSON types for goals
 - 27 Oct 10am - Winning and death output clarifications
+- 28 Oct 1pm - Remove out of date explanation of automarking formula

 ## 1. Aims